pkakria/HeatVIS/README.md

 # HeatVIS

-HeatVIS is an ArcGIS web app that uses temperature and demographic data layers to visualize the disproportionate effects of urban heat islands on underprivileged communities in New York City.
+HeatVIS is an ArcGIS web app that uses temperature and demographic data layers to visualize the disproportionate effects of urban heat islands on underprivileged communities in Los Angeles.